ParzivalEugene/ParzivalEugene/README.md

 # Greetings 👋

-my name is Eugene and I am a fifteen year old developer from Russia.
+My name is Eugene and I am a fifteen year old developer from Russia.
 I am interested in promoting open source projects and improving my programming skills.
 I can confidently say that I know Python and can work with many libraries.
 I also know SQL and can use a DBMS in tandem with Python.
 Of course, I know the basics of HTML, CSS and Javascript.
 At the moment I am working on my discord bot - Samurai.

 ### Actual project - [Samurai](https://github.com/ParzivalEugene/Samurai)